GLOBAL SELLING BLOG

 How do countervailing duties (CVDs) work?

 The World Trade Organization (WTO) has established specific processes to identify circumstances under which an importing country can levy countervailing tariffs.
-When and how an export subsidy can be utilized are specified in the WTO’s ‘Agreement on Subsidies and Countervailing Measures’, which is part of the General Agreement on Tariffs and Trade (GATT), 1994.
-The WTO also controls the steps that countries might take to lessen the impact of these subsidies like requesting the elimination of subsidy through the WTO’s dispute resolution process and putting CVDs on subsidized imports that are impacting domestic manufacturers3.
+The terms under which an export subsidy can be utilized are specified in the WTO’s ‘Agreement on Subsidies and Countervailing Measures’, which is part of the General Agreement on Tariffs and Trade (GATT), 1994.
+The WTO also controls the steps that countries might take to lessen the impact of these subsidies like requesting the elimination of subsidy through the WTO’s dispute resolution process and putting CVDs on subsidized imports that are impacting domestic manufacturers.3

 Example of countervailing duties

-Country A offers its domestic widget manufacturers an export subsidy.
+Let us understand how countervailing duties work with the help of an example.
+Country ‘A’ offers its domestic widget manufacturers an export subsidy.
 These widget producers export widgets in large quantities to country B INR 800 each.
 But B has its own widget industry, and its domestically produced widgets are sold for INR 1000 per unit.
 In such a scenario, country B learns that the unchecked inflow of subsidized widgets is harming its domestic widget industry.
 It then decides to levy a 25% countervailing charge on widgets imported from A to protect the country from further losses and an economic crisis.

 Difference between anti-dumping and countervailing duties

-Anti-dumping taxes are tariffs that a domestic government imposes on imports that it believes are priced below fair market value.
-On the other hand, products that have benefited from government subsidies in their country of origin are subject to countervailing duty.
-Anti-dumping measures are put in place by governments to stop imports that are priced low from hurting their domestic markets.
-Contrarily, countervailing charges are imposed on imports that have benefited from government subsidies.
+Anti-dumping taxes are tariffs that a domestic government imposes on imports that it believes are priced below fair market value by the seller.
+Anti-dumping taxes are put in place by governments to stop imports that are priced low from hurting their domestic markets.
+On the other hand, countervailing duties are imposed by the domestic government on imports that have benefited from government subsidies in their country of origin.

-Understanding different types of taxes and its importance will help exporters like you run a smooth business.
+Understanding different types of taxes and its importance helps exporters like you run a smooth business.
 With e-commerce exports, the process to obtain documentation and licenses, and export from India has become simpler than before.

 Frequently Asked Questions